WeeJeWel/net.weejewel.matter-bridge/README.txt

 — Air Quality Sensors
 — CO2 & Smoke Alarms

+USAGE
+After installing the app, visit the app's settings.

+Within the Homey app for iOS/Android, navigate to More (⋯) → Settings → Matter Bridge.
+Within the Homey Web App, navigate to Settings (⚙︎) → Matter Bridge → Configure.

+Then scan the QR Code from your Matter controller's app, and finally choose the devices you'd like to bridge.

 CONTRIBUTING
 Please feel free to contribute by adding more device types on GitHub.